atilimcetin/SEEDS-superpixels/README.md

 ## License

 Wrapper is MIT license.
-Please refer to [authors website](http://www.mvdblive.org/seeds/) for the license of original SEEDS superpixels implementation.
+Please refer to [author's website](http://www.mvdblive.org/seeds/) for the license of original SEEDS superpixels implementation.